 Also, you will do more harm than good if you're trying to work out malnourished.
 You'll feel lightheaded, dizzy, and can even faint.
 A drastic decrease in calorie intake and intense workouts will lead to starvation and illness.

 In many cases, this can get to the point of being malnourished.
 This occurs when the Marfan patient doesn't get the required nutrients.
 These patients consume insufficient amounts of food because of a lack of appetite.

 According to MedicalNewsToday, this can lead to health issues, sicknesses, slow injury recovery times, increased risks of infections, and lack of focus.

 I highly recommend you calculate your Body Mass Index (BMI).
 This is a value received from the height and weight of the individual.
 It tells whether you are malnourished, underweight, overweight, or whether you're in a healthy weight range.

-I stumbled upon a concerned mother who entered her daughter’s BMI suffering from Marfan syndrome into an online calculator.
 The message she received back was shocking.
 It said she needed to immediately bring her daughter to the emergency room because she was severely malnourished.

 GAINING WEIGHT WITH MARFAN SYNDROME AND PECTUS EXCAVATUM

 Most Marfan syndrome patients with pectus excavatum have trouble obtaining weight, particularly when they're younger.
 Usually, they are underweight, tall, and thin, with long slender arms, legs, fingers, and toes.

 If you add scoliosis and flexible joints to this mix, you'll see an awkward-looking body that causes psychological discomfort.
 Because of this, gaining weight would be a fantastic way to make their bodies look more natural.

 I stumbled upon a few Marfan patients with concave chests complaining about not being able to gain weight.